MonashDataFluency/open-refine-workshop/setup.md

 Unzip the downloaded file wherever you want to install the program.
 This can be to a personal directory or to an applications or software directory - OpenRefine should run wherever you put the unzipped folder.
 The location has to be a "local" drive as problems have been reported trying to run OpenRefine from a Network drive.

-If oyu are using a university device you may be asked for an administration login to install and run OpenRefine.
-To avoid this, particularly for the purpose of this workshop, please unzip and run from your local **downloads** folder.
+*If you are using a university device you may be asked for an administrator login to install and run OpenRefine.
+To avoid this, particularly for the purpose of this workshop, please unzip and run from your local **downloads** folder.*

-If you are downloading OpenRefine for Mac, you are downloading a 'dmg' (disk image) file which you can open, and then drag the OpenRefine application to an appropriate folder on you computer.
+If you are downloading OpenRefine for Mac, you will have a 'dmg' (disk image) file which you can open, and then drag the OpenRefine application to an appropriate folder on you computer.

 **To run Refine:**